Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 The Normal View

-Normal View: - you use normal view for typing, editing and formatting of your text.
+Normal View: You use the normal view for typing, editing, and formatting of your text.
 This mode simplifies the layout of the page making it possible to type and edit your document quickly and with ease.

 The Print Layout Option